wagtail/wagtail/docs/tutorial/create-footer_for_all_pages.md

 Finally, the function returns a dictionary containing the `"footer_text"` key with the value of the retrieved `footer_text` content.
 You'll use this dictionary as context data when rendering your `footer_text` template.

-To use the returned dictionary in, create a `templates/base/includes` folder in your `base` folder.
+To use the returned dictionary, create a `templates/base/includes` folder in your `base` folder.
 Then create a `footer_text.html` file in your `base/templates/base/includes/` folder and add the following to it:

 ```html+django
 {% load wagtailcore_tags %}